StanleyEscobar99/StanleyEscobar99/README.md

 </p>

-Aspiring Cybersecurity Professional & Emerging Developer 🌐 Exploring the intersection of cybersecurity and software development <br>
+Aspiring Cybersecurity Professional & Emerging Developer <br>
+🌐 Exploring the intersection of cybersecurity and software development <br>
 📚 Pursuing a B.S. in Cybersecurity and Information Assurance at WGU <br>
 💻 Hands-on experience in frontend and backend development <br>